 The initial academic advisor for all students is the JDP Assistant Director.
-Before the preregistration period begins each quarter, each student must meet with their academic advisor.
-It is the student's responsibility to contact their academic advisor and schedule this meeting.
-As the student's academic advisor, the Assistant Director helps ensure steady progress through the Program by facilitating development of a plan of study, facilitating transfer courses and advancement to preliminary candidacy, and by connecting the student to appropriate academic resources as needed.
-Once a student chooses a dissertation director and the faculty member agrees to serve in this role, the dissertation director assumes the role of academic advisor.
-(See below.)
+The Academic Advisor helps ensure steady progress through the Program by facilitating development of a plan of study, facilitating transfer courses and advancement to preliminary candidacy, and by connecting the student to appropriate academic resources as needed.
+It is the student's responsibility to schedule a meeting with their Academic Advisor before registration begins each quarter.
+Once a faculty member agrees to student's request to serve as their dissertation director, that faculty member assumes the role of academic advisor.